CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 Released Date: 07/03/2026 [MM/DD/YYYY]

-This is not your typical Proton Drive Native App which is not Native anyways. its more like a utility to easily upload files from your User home Directory: "Documents, Pictures, Videos, Music, Download -etc" then there is a drop down mneu button which then you can choose to upload a file/folder to your Proton Account Drive.
+This is not your typical Proton Drive Native App which is not Native anyways. its more like a utility to easily upload files from your User home Directory: "Documents, Pictures, Videos, Music, Download -etc" also there is a drop down menu button which then you can choose to upload a file/folder to your Proton Account Drive.

 This app is Opened and the source code read at anytime - so you know nothing fishy is running in the background, no telemetry and no data collected by the developer.